iota-community/X-Team_IOTA_Identity/README.md

 ## 🎯 Initiative Goals

-The IOTA Identity is in phase [alpha implementation, ready for review, research phase].
+The IOTA Identity is in phase [alpha implementation].
 We are currently focused on improving the IOTA Experience around the following goals:

-**Insert goals you would like to achive and delete this line**

 - Quality Assurance/Review
 - Documentation
 - Code samples development
 - Improvements to module/libraries
+- Test Rust Code
-- Test and extend Rust Bindings
+- Test and extend bindings to other programming languages (C, Python, Java, Go, ...)

 ### Quality Assurance/Review